Watch the Work, Not the Workers with Flow Metrics

 The utility of the WIP Run Chart extends to its role as a practical tool for monitoring and managing workflow efficiency.
 Providing a clear and ongoing picture of WIP enables teams to make informed decisions to maintain a balanced and sustainable pace of work.
 This is crucial in avoiding burnout and ensuring consistent quality and productivity.

-Furthermore, the chart is instrumental in identifying and addressing bottlenecks in the workflow.
+Furthermore, the chart is instrumental in identifying and addressing workflow bottlenecks.
 When WIP levels consistently rise, it often signals congestion at specific points in the process, necessitating intervention.
 By leveraging the insights gained from the WIP Run Chart, teams and studios can implement targeted improvements, refine their processes, and enhance overall efficiency, ultimately leading to more effective and streamlined operations.

 Critical aspects of a WIP Run Chart include:

-Time Period: The horizontal axis of the chart represents time, showing the progression of days, weeks, or sprints.
+Period: The chart's horizontal axis represents time, showing the progression of days, weeks, or sprints.

 Work In Progress: The vertical axis represents the number of work items in progress at any given time.